topazproject/topaz/docs/blog/one-year.rst

 A year went by very quickly; before long other contributors were helping out, and we were starting to run more and more real Ruby code.
-Finally we were able to start running stuff that looked useful benchmarks, and then (more importantly) to start running `RubySpec`_, that was a big milestone.
+Finally we were able to start running useful benchmarks, and then (more importantly) to start running `RubySpec`_, that was a big milestone.

 Finally, in February, we open sourced Topaz, and the response from the community has been incredible.
 So many of you have contributed pull requests,